Manny27nyc/stratos-chain/doc/stchainFAQ.md

       ```
       After `make build`, you will find the `stchaind` and `stchaincli` binary files in `testnet/stratos-chain/build`.

-     `build` is your working directory and you can do other operations inside this folder.
+     `build` is your working directory, and you can do other operations inside this folder.

-     After this step, your working directory looks like
+     After installation, your working directory looks like
      ```bash
      .
      ├── config